Optimal queue-size scaling in switched networks: Main result: A policy and its performance

-This is formalized in the following lemma. \begin{lemma} Let $\bD \in \RealsP^N$ be a non-negative vector.
-Consider the static planning problem $\PRIMAL(\bD)$ defined in \eqref{def:primal}.
+This is formalized in the following lemma. \begin{lemma} Let $\bD\in\RealsP^N$ be a nonnegative vector.
+Consider the static planning problem $\PRIMAL(\bD)$ defined in \eqref {defprimal}.
 Let the optimal objective value to $\PRIMAL(\bD)$ be $\rho(\bD)$.
-Then there exist $\alpha_{\bsigma} \geq 0$, $\bsigma\in \sS$, such that \eqref{eq:cvx} hold. \end{lemma} The proof of the lemma relies on Assumption \ref{ass:monotone}, and is provided in the Appendix. }
+Then there exists $\alpha_{\bolds{\sigma}} \geq0$, $\bolds{\sigma}\in\sS$, such that \eqref{eqcvx} holds. \end{lemma} The proof of the lemma relies on Assumption~\ref{assmonotone}, and is provided in the \hyperref[app]{Appendix}.